databricks/terraform-provider-databricks/docs/data-sources/notification_destinations.md

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

 * `notification_destinations` - A list of Notification Destinations matching the specified criteria.
 Each element contains the following attributes:
     * `id` - The unique ID of the Notification Destination.
     * `display_name` - The display name of the Notification Destination.
     * `destination_type` - The type of the notification destination.
 Possible values are `EMAIL`, `MICROSOFT_TEAMS`, `PAGERDUTY`, `SLACK`, or `WEBHOOK`.

+If no matches are found, an empty list will be returned.